leduy8/clima/README.md

 # clima

 A Flutter app to get weathers from your location and from cities powered by open weather map's API.
-Credit to Angela Yu's Flutter Course.
+Credits to Angela Yu's Flutter Course.

 ## Getting Started